Calluumm/r-era5-diss/README.md

 # r-era5-diss
 r tools for NetCDF4 era5 database analysis

-In case others in my dissertation group need to start using R Download R
+In case others on the same database for dissertation need to start using R Download R
 Change your r.rpath.windows to the R Path (go to your settings.json and add this:
 "r.rpath.windows": "FILE PATH"